LAW 3525 - Alternative Dispute Resolution

 General Course Information

-Course Code LAW 3525 Course Alternative Dispute Resolution Coordinating Unit Adelaide Law School Term Winter Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Intensive Prerequisites LAW 1501 Incompatible LAW 3010 Assumed Knowledge LAW 3501 Restrictions Available to LLB students only Course Description The course includes a detailed examination of the theory and practice of ADR methods in the context of an adversarial legal system, to develop an understanding of the operation and implications of various ADR theories and practices and to assess their value.
+Course Code LAW 3525 Course Alternative Dispute Resolution Coordinating Unit Adelaide Law School Term Semester 2 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1501 Incompatible LAW 3010 Assumed Knowledge LAW 3501 Restrictions Available to LLB students only Course Description The course includes a detailed examination of the theory and practice of ADR methods in the context of an adversarial legal system, to develop an understanding of the operation and implications of various ADR theories and practices and to assess their value.
 It evaluates the experience in Australia and other common law countries of the development and incorporation of ADR options in dispute resolution, in civil, administrative, family and criminal contexts.
 Additionally, the course explores the application of ADR processes in the international environment, including International Commercial Arbitration, and other forms of international dispute resolution in non commercial contexts, including those raising human rights and natural resource issues.
 The course aims to develop ability to critically assess the legal, social and other issues associated with ADR, and to understand the implications of the operation of those theories in an adversarial legal context.

 The course will include a selection from the following or similar topics: the nature of disputes, including the psychological, political, cultural, economic and social issues of dispute resolution; acceptance and operation of ADR as a credible dispute resolution alternative to litigation; theory; features and values of various forms of ADR; Justice reform, including the role of the courts and the provision of court annexed ADR, the "multi-doored" court, and the role and value of judicial decision making; domestic and international commercial arbitration; ADR and industrial disputes; power and control in dispute resolution; mediation theory; ADR and criminal law; dispute system design; legal rights and responsibilities flowing from ADR outcomes; and ethical issues for ADR practitioners.